Berkeley Rep depends on the support of theatregoers like you

 Announcing Rep On-Air virtual programming

-In the months between now and spring 2021, Berkeley Rep will bring you new virtual programming that features the kind of innovative storytelling that speaks not only to our time, but also to the things we collectively crave.
+In the months between now and fall 2021, Berkeley Rep will bring you new virtual programming that features the kind of innovative storytelling that speaks not only to our time, but also to the things we collectively crave.
 Stories of hope, compassion, and even connection.

 Rep On-Air is automatically included in the Rep 7-Play subscription package, a $100+ value.
 Rep-Flex and Rep-Passport subscribers will need to purchase single tickets to the paid virtual programs they would like to attend.